Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

 \subsection{Opinion-Aware Methods}

-In these methods, each user has an opinion or attitude about the query's message, i.e., \(BV_i\) has a value indicating the opinion or attitude of user \(v_i\).
-Opinion has a limited set of choices and could often be binary and indicated by a choice like positive/negative or a choice between opinions A/B. Attitude is indicated by a real value about a topic.
-In attitude-based methods each user has an attitude towards the query.
-The goal of IM is to select a set of influential users to boost the attitude in the network; for example, the attitude of users about a product.
-Conversely, in opinion-based methods, each user may have an opinion (agree or disagree, opinion A or opinion B) about a topic.
-The goal of IM is to select a set of influential users to influence the others to increase the number of users subscribing to a specific opinion.
-For instance, in an election, users can have an opinion and prefer candidate A or candidate B. Here, IM can aim to find a seed set to trigger message spreading in a way that increases the number of users who will vote candidate A.
+In these methods, each user has an opinion or attitude about the query's message, i.e., the behaviour of each user towards the query's message is modelled using a discrete or a continuous value.
+Using a discrete value, opinion has a limited set of choices and can often be indicated by a binary choice between positive/negative or a choice between opinions A/B; in this case the goal of IM is to maximize the number of users subscribing to a specific opinion.
+Using a continuous value, the opinion of each user is denoted by a real value to express the leaning of users towards the query's message; in this case IM is about selecting a set of influential users that can potentially maximize this value for the network users.

-The opinion-aware IM problem is to find a set of users as a campaign to influence the others and change their opinion or boost their attitude towards the message or product.
-It has been often mentioned that changing opinion or attitude depends on the trust between the users.
-Thus, it has been proposed to model social networks as a signed graph whose edges have a positive or negative sign that indicates trust or distrust between users.
+It has been often mentioned that opinion change depends on the trust between the users.
+Thus, it has been proposed to model social networks as a signed graph whose edges have a positive or negative sign indicating trust or distrust between users.
 Yet, trust between the users is not taken into account by all methods.
-Thus, it is useful to divide opinion-aware methods into two categories: trust-agnostic and trust-based.
-Same as with interest-aware methods, in opinion-aware methods, \(\mid S\mid=k\) is also considered as a constraint of the IM problem as defined in Eq.~(\ref{Eq.IM}), which means the seed set size is fixed.
+Thus, it is useful to divide opinion-aware methods into two categories: trust-agnostic and trust-aware.
+Same as with interest-aware methods, in opinion-aware methods, $|S|=k$ is also considered as a constraint of the IM problem as defined in Eq.~(\ref{Eq.IM}), which means the size of the seed set is fixed.